Rajpratik71/linux-manPages/avahi-set-host-name.md

        avahi-set-host-name host-name

 DESCRIPTION
        Set the mDNS host name of a currently running Avahi daemon.
 The effect of this operation is not persistent across daemon restarts.
-This oper‐ ation is usually privileged.
+This operation is usually privileged.

 OPTIONS
        -v | --verbose